Ця сторінка також доступна українською.

-See also the several Jewish memoirs of life in Rohatyn and surrounding towns, especially the Rohatyn Yizkor Book.
+See also the several Jewish memoirs of life in Rohatyn and surrounding towns, especially the Rohatyn Yizkor Book and the expanded English-language version, Remembering Rohatyn and Its Environs.
 Additional references are also listed among the sources on each of the history pages on this website.

 This page is part of a series on reference materials and web links related to Jewish heritage work in the Rohatyn region and beyond.

 A History of Ukraine: The Land and Its Peoples

 Paul Robert Magocsi; University of Toronto Press; 2nd Edition, Toronto, 2010.

 A critical history of the land of Ukraine and its many peoples, with careful attention to the importance of historical perspectives by different groups (Ukrainian, Russian, Polish, Soviet).
 With detailed information from earliest years through the Orange Revolution, the book is an important resource for setting contemporary events and discussion in historical context.

 The Gates of Europe: A History of Ukraine